cognitivelogic/databake-docs/docs/source/columns.rst

 Custom
 ------

-Alternatively, column types can be defined manually.
-Users can add `providers`_ and `wrappers`_ to define the ways in which the data will be generated.
+Alternatively, column types can be defined manually in custom mode.
+From the custom tab, in addition to specifying a column name, you can choose your `providers`_ and `wrappers`_ to define the ways in which the data will be generated.
+Values for the column can then be tweaked with :doc:`insights`.

 Providers
 ^^^^^^^^^